ml4a/ml4a.github.io/_guides/wekinator.md

 ---
-layout: post
+layout: guide
-title: "Wekinator and real-time performance"
-date: 2016-01-08
+title: "Wekinator"
 ---

 "Practicing is not only playing your instrument, either by yourself or rehearsing with others - it also includes imagining yourself practicing.
 Your brain forms the same neural connections and muscle memory whether you are imagining the task or actually doing it. http://www.brainyquote.com/quotes/authors/y/yoyo_ma.html"

 If you've ever tried to learn how to play a musical instrument, you no doubt have experienced the value of repetition.
+One of the nice things about machines is that they can repeat things much faster

 wekinator.org